finos/legend/docs/getting-started/contribute-code.md

 ### GitHub ID

 Legend uses both GitLab and GitHub infrastructure but, consistent with the FINOS infrastructure strategy, uses GitHub accounts as the default for authentication.
-All committers to FINOS repos, including pilot phase modelers, must have GitHub IDs.
+All committers to FINOS repos must have GitHub IDs.

 ### FINOS Contributor License Agreement (CLA)